Miffyli/ToriLLE/README.md

 - Add possibility to change the port and listening address
 - Change FileLock to something more global?
 (Or will this be fixed with pip-installable script?)
 - Add check that correct version of Wine is installed (at least 3.0?)
+- Make hand actions to be 1,2 (not 0,1)

 ### Feature/soon-to-be-done TODOs: